jritten/code-engine-w-appid/README.md

 ```

+## Update the Port to 3001

 ## View the Deployed Application

 ## Add App ID Credentials to Code Engine Dashboard

+bind the app to the app id instance
+$ ibmcloud ce app bind --name ce-w-appid --service-instance ce-app-id

 ##Login to the App w App ID OAuth!